kaegi/SubtitleMemorize/TUTORIAL.md

 Unfortunally, this is still on the TODO list.
 Pull requests are greatly welcome.

 ### How to import into Anki
 -   Import `AnkiTemplate.apkg` into Anki.
-This will create the SubtitleMemorize card type - you can safely delete the dummy card.
+This will create the SubtitleMemorize card type - you can safely delete the dummy card and deck.

--   Now import the generated `.tsv` file.
+-   Now import the generated `.tsv` file with the SubtitleMemorize card type.
 Make sure you `Allow HTML in fields`!
 Field 10 should be mapped to `Tags`.

 -   Copy the files inside the generated `*_audio` and `*_snapshots` folders into `~/Documents/Anki/Username/collection.media/`.